Darren Langdon

-Darren Michael Langdon (born January 8, 1971) is a Canadian ice hockey coach and former professional player.
+Darren Michael Langdon (born January 8, 1971) is a Canadian professional ice hockey coach and former player.
 Undrafted, he signed his first professional contract in 1993 with the New York Rangers.
-After retiring from the NHL, Langdon coached a former team, the Corner Brook Royals of the Newfoundland Senior Hockey League, until the team folded in the summer of 2016.
-While playing in the NHL, Langdon was best known for his hockey fighting ability as an enforcer.
+After retiring from the National Hockey League (NHL), Langdon coached a former team, the Deer Lake Red Wings of the Newfoundland Senior Hockey League (NSHL).
+While playing in the NHL, Langdon was best known for his fighting ability as an enforcer.

 Playing career

 Langdon began his professional career with the Dayton Bombers of the ECHL, where he held the record for most penalty minutes in a season.
-He then played with Binghamton Rangers of the AHL, the farm team for the New York Rangers.
+He then played with Binghamton Rangers of the American Hockey League (AHL), the farm team for the New York Rangers.

 Langdon played in 521 NHL games.
 His NHL totals were 16 goals and 23 assists for 39 points and 1,251 penalties in minutes, with more than half coming in fighting majors.
 He played for the New York Rangers, Montreal Canadiens, New Jersey Devils, Carolina Hurricanes and Vancouver Canucks.
 Langdon was selected in 1996 and 1997 as winner of the Rangers' Players’ Player Award, voted on by his teammates.

 Langdon retired from playing in the senior hockey circuit at age 43 after eight seasons to move behind the bench as coach of the Corner Brook Royals.
 Langdon has also played with the Deer Lake Red Wings of the WCSHL and played one season with the Summerside Western Capitals in the Maritime Junior A Hockey League.
-He played for and coached Deer Lake during the 2004-05 NHL lockout and helped the club to a Herder Memorial Trophy.
+He played for and coached Deer Lake during the 2004–05 NHL lockout and helped the club to a Herder Memorial Trophy.

 In 2015, Langdon was inducted into the Newfoundland and Labrador Hockey Hall of Fame.

 Fighting

 During Langdon's time in New York he often worked protecting star Wayne Gretzky.
-He was primarily a second half fighter who would dodge the first 10-15 punches before unloading.
+He was primarily a second half fighter who would dodge the first 10–15 punches before unloading.

 Some significant feats of Langdon's fighting career include: